scioty photo

 Rocky Mountain Highlight x Lost Creek Ranger Ceilidh

-Scioty has inherited his sire's athleticism and his dam's excellent standard-length Classic coat (the real-deal, sheds-with-just-a-slicker-brush kind!), and superior muscling from both parents.
-We also see much of grandsire Ranger Dusty in his overall quality and demeanor — Scioty has the same balanced physique and attitude that would cause this exceptional total package of a working llama to fly completely unnoticed below everyone else's radar ... if it weren't for his eye-catching "paint job" (which contributes absolutely nothing to Scioty's working ability, but that's human nature for ya).
+Scioty inherited his sire's impressive athleticism and his dam's excellent standard-length Classic coat (the real-deal, sheds-with-just-a-slicker-brush kind!), and superior muscling from both parents.
+We also see much of grandsire Ranger Dusty in his overall quality and demeanor — Scioty has the same balanced physique and attitude that would cause this exceptional total package of a working llama to fly completely unnoticed below everyone else's radar ... if it weren't for his eye-catching "paint job", which contributes absolutely nothing to Scioty's working ability, but that's human nature for you.
+In fact, Scioty served us admirably for many years in the department of "bad buyer detection and rejection" — when certain people would blow past the sales listings and instead ask us about Scioty and only Scioty, we'd know they weren't shopping for capability or personality, and that they were and always would be pushy boundary violators, exactly the kind of people that llamas detest.

-Scioty would have definitely on track for becoming one of our "inner circle" (no outside breedings) Classic pack studs, but much to our surprise and chagrin, he has an anomaly of his penis that prevents natural breeding.
-We had been planning to pursue a full reproductive workup by a top camelid reproductive expert and (depending on the findings and recommendations) possibly using artificial insemination, but with 3/4 sib Cinder's reproductive capability now proven, we've decided that castration is going to be the smartest alternative.
+Scioty was definitely on track for becoming one of our "inner circle" (no outside breedings) Classic pack studs, but much to our surprise and chagrin, he has an anomaly of his penis that prevents natural breeding.
+We had been planning to pursue a full reproductive workup by a top camelid reproductive expert and (depending on the findings and recommendations) possibly using artificial insemination, but with 3/4 sib Cinder's reproductive capability now proven, castration was the smartest alternative.
 A pity, because we have met precious few llamas who are as fast and as light on their feet as Scioty.
-On the other hand, after gelding, Scioty wll be well-positioned to return to his former job as Pasture Police (which goes with his cop-car paint job).
+On the other hand, Scioty is definitely enjoying life as a happy-go-lucky gelding, and his pasturemates like him a lot better this way, too,

 Scioty (say "sigh-OH-tee") refers to a favorite old-time instrumental (dance) tune, Big Scioty (which in turn was named for the Sciota river in Ohio).